An introduction to the history of graphic design

 Hypostyle hall in Karnak temple

-Egyptian hieroglyphs developed into a mature writing system used for monumental inscription in the classical language of the Middle Kingdom period.
-During this period, the system made use of about 900 distinct signs.
-The writing system continued to be used throughout the Late Period, as well as the Persian and Ptolemaic periods.
-Late survivals of hieroglyphic use are found well into the Roman period, extending into the 4th century AD.
+Egyptian hieroglyphs evolved into a sophisticated writing system employed for monumental inscriptions in the classical language of the Middle Kingdom period.
+During this era, the system incorporated approximately 900 distinct signs.
+This writing system endured through the Late Period, as well as the Persian and Ptolemaic periods.
+Late survivals of hieroglyphic use persisted well into the Roman period, extending into the 4th century AD.

 Nora Stone

-From 2000 BC to 500 AD we see the dawn of the alphabets.
-Unlike cave paintings and hieroglyphs, alphabets are a set of visual symbols or characters used to represent the elementary sounds of a spoken language.
-From the Phoenician to the Greek and Roman versions, the alphabet kept on evolving into the alphabet we know today.
+From 2000 BC to 500 AD, we witness the emergence of alphabets.
+In contrast to cave paintings and hieroglyphs, alphabets consist of a set of visual symbols or characters designed to represent the basic sounds of a spoken language.
+Evolving from the Phoenician to the Greek and Roman versions, the alphabet continued to develop into the familiar form we recognize today.

 Invention of paper

-As people living in the modern age, we take paper for granted.
-It is cheap, it is light and easy to obtain.
-We even think of ways to eliminate it from our lives considering the impact it has on nature.
-Yet again, we need to acknowledge the importance of paper in human history and the role it took in the evolution of a modern society.
-The invention of paper has revolutionized a lot of things like the civilization, culture, and education of people.
+As inhabitants of the modern age, we often take paper for granted.
+It is inexpensive, lightweight, and readily accessible.
+Some even contemplate ways to reduce its use, mindful of its impact on nature.
+However, it is crucial to recognize the profound significance of paper in human history and its pivotal role in the evolution of modern society.
+The invention of paper has sparked revolutions in civilization, culture, and education, fundamentally transforming the way people interact with information and each other.

-Yet again it took 3000 years to come up with paper!
-Paper was invented around 100 AD in China.
-In 105 AD, under the Han Dynasty emperor Ho-Ti, a government official in China named Ts’ai Lun (or Cai Lun) was the first to start a paper-making industry.
-It was said that he took bamboo fibers and the inner bark of a mulberry tree.
-He then added water to these and pounded them using a wooden tool.
-When they were pounded thoroughly, he poured the whole mixture over a flat woven cloth letting the water drain out.
-When it was dried, only the fibers remained and with this, Ts’ai Lun realized he had made a material that had a good writing surface and that was lightweight.
-It was also very easy to make.
-Ts’ai Lun used other materials for his papermakings, such as remnants or hemp, tree barks, fishnets and linen rags.
+It indeed took around 3000 years for the invention of paper.
+Paper was first developed around 100 AD in China.
+In 105 AD, during the Han Dynasty under Emperor Ho-Ti, a Chinese government official named Ts’ai Lun (Cai Lun) initiated the paper-making industry.
+Ts’ai Lun utilized bamboo fibers and the inner bark of a mulberry tree.
+By adding water and pounding the mixture with a wooden tool, he created a pulp.
+This pulp was then poured over a flat woven cloth to allow water drainage.
+Once dried, only the fibers remained, and Ts’ai Lun realized he had produced a lightweight material with an excellent writing surface.
+He also experimented with other materials for paper-making, such as remnants of hemp, tree barks, fishnets, and linen rags.

 Paperbook from China

-Ts’ai Lun’s paper was a huge success and in the following years, the Chinese began to use paper for writing.
-With paper available, Buddhist monks in China began to work on ways of mass producing prayers.
-Around 384 A.D. the art of papermaking spread to East Korea and later to Japan.
-The technique reached to Tibet around 650 A.D and then India.
-For a long time, the Chinese kept the process involved to make the paper as a secret but six centuries later, in 751 A.D. during the Tang Dynasty war, the Arab Empire captured soldiers and also some paper making workers so the skills were brought to the Arab nations.
-Through the Arabs, paper making skills were learned and mastered by the Africans and the Europeans.
-Paper making skills and paper then became widespread all across the globe.
+Ts’ai Lun’s paper invention indeed marked a significant breakthrough, and in the subsequent years, the Chinese widely adopted paper for writing.
+The availability of paper led Buddhist monks in China to explore methods for mass-producing prayers.
+By around 384 A.D., the art of papermaking extended to East Korea and later reached Japan.
+The technique further spread to Tibet around 650 A.D. and eventually made its way to India.
+For many centuries, the Chinese guarded the papermaking process as a closely held secret.
+However, during the Tang Dynasty war in 751 A.D., the Arab Empire captured Chinese soldiers and papermaking workers.
+This event resulted in the transfer of papermaking skills to the Arab nations.
+Through the Arabs, the knowledge of papermaking proliferated, reaching Africa and Europe.
+As a result, papermaking skills became widespread globally.

 Diamond Sutra